Generative AI Training and Copyright Law: Legal Frameworks for Training Data Collection and Usage

 \subsubsection{Broader Considerations and Ongoing Debates}

 Proponents of the TDM argument -- including major AI companies -- contend that generative training merely constitutes an extension of data mining practices, though this view remains highly contested.
 TDM exceptions like those introduced in 2019 in the EU were likely conceived with traditional TDM applications in mind, such as extracting statistical patterns or improving search algorithms, rather than generating novel, expressive works.
-Furthermore, the holistic modeling inherent in GenAI -- which seeks to replicate the entirety of the training data’s structure and style -- diverges from the task-specific focus of TDM, where only relevant aspects of the data are modeled.
+Furthermore, the holistic modeling inherent in GenAI -- which seeks to replicate the entirety of the training data's structure and style -- diverges from the task-specific focus of TDM, where only relevant aspects of the data are considered.
 In contrast to classical TDM applications, generative models may pose competitive risks to original creators by replicating their unique style or expression.
-Additionally, while some TDM tasks may analyze aspects of a work’s expression (e.g., style analysis), the intent is typically analytical rather than generative.
+Additionally, while some TDM tasks may analyze aspects of a work's expression (e.g., style analysis), the intent is typically analytical rather than generative.

-The debate about fair use is similarly multifaceted.\footnote{For an overview of the US debate see, e.g., \cite{samuelson2024fair}, \cite{sag2024fairness} and \cite{Brauneis2025}.} Proponents of fair use argue that GenAI training represents a transformative use by enabling new forms of creativity and innovation.
-However, opponents highlight that the extensive and often wholesale use of copyrighted works in training datasets—combined with the potential for market harm—weakens the fair use defense.
+The debate about fair use is similarly multifaceted.\footnote{For an overview of the US debate see, e.g., \cite{samuelson2024fair}, \cite{sag2024fairness}, \cite{Brauneis2025} and \citep{DornisGinsburgLucchi2026}.} Proponents of fair use argue that GenAI training represents a transformative use by enabling new forms of creativity and innovation.
+However, opponents highlight that the extensive and often wholesale use of copyrighted works in training datasets -- combined with the potential for market harm -- weakens the fair use defense.
 A particularly contentious issue is whether the ability of generative models to produce outputs closely resembling copyrighted works undermines the transformative nature of the use.
-Furthermore, fair use considerations must balance societal benefits against the rights and incentives of original creators, adding complexity to the evaluation of generative AI’s legality.
+Furthermore, fair use considerations must balance societal benefits against the rights and incentives of original creators, adding complexity to the evaluation of generative AI's legality.\footnote{ See extensively Copyright Office Report, Copyright and Artificial Intelligence, Part 3: Generative AI Training (May 2025). \href{https://www.copyright.gov/ai/Copyright-and-Artificial-Intelligence-Part-3-Generative-AI-Training-Report-Pre-Publication-Version.pdf}{https://www.copyright.gov/ai/Copyright-and-Artificial-Intelligence-Part-3-Generative-AI-Training-Report-Pre-Publication-Version.pdf}. }